hoangsc/UdacityDevOps/README.md

 # Overview

 In this project, we are going with:
-- Create github repository and clone to Azure Cloud Shell with SSH Key
+1. Create GitHub repository and clone it to Azure Cloud Shell with SSH Key
-- Coding, config Python virtual environment, script, test file to run in Github Action
+2. Coding, config Python virtual environment, script, test file to run in Github Action
-- Deploy code to Azure webapp
+3. Deploy code to Azure Webapp
-- Buid CI/CD pipeline in Azure DevOps
+4. Build CI/CD pipeline in Azure DevOps

 ## Project Plan
 <TODO: Project Plan